Ukraine accuses Russia of massacre, city strewn with bodies

 “He put his hands up, and they shot him,” said the resident who refused to be identified.

-Oleksiy Arestovych, an adviser to Ukrainian President Volodymyr Zelenskyy, described bodies lying the streets of the suburbs of Irpin and Hostomel as well as Bucha as a “scene from a horror movie.”
-He alleged that some of the women found dead had been raped before being killed and the Russians then burned the bodies.
+Oleksiy Arestovych, an adviser to Ukrainian President Volodymyr Zelenskyy, described bodies lying in suburban streets as a “scene from a horror movie.”
+He claimed some of the women had been raped before being killed and the Russians then burned the bodies.

+In a video address, Zelenskyy said Russian soldiers who killed and tortured civilians were responsible for “concentrated evil.”

+“It is time to do everything possible to make the war crimes of the Russian military the last manifestation of such evil on earth,” he said in remarks translated by his office.

-The ministry said “not a single civilian has faced any violent action by the Russian military” in Bucha.
+The ministry said “not a single civilian” in Bucha had faced any violent action by the Russian military.

-Russia also asked for a meeting Monday of the U.N.
-Security Council to discuss events in the city, which it blamed on “Ukrainian provocateurs and their Western patrons.”
+Russia asked for a meeting Monday of the U.N.
+Security Council to discuss events in the city.
 The U.S. and Britain have recently accused Russia of using Security Council meetings to spread disinformation.

+In Motyzhyn, some 50 kilometers (30 miles) west of Kyiv, residents told AP on Sunday that Russian troops killed the town’s mayor, her husband and her son and threw their bodies into a pit in a pine forest behind houses where Russian forces had slept.

 Ukrainian Deputy Prime Minister Iryna Vereshchuk confirmed that the mayor was killed while being held by Russian forces.